stoeps13/connections-doc/source/admin/admin/r_admin_profiles_admin_props.md

     -   EMPLOYEE\_EXTENDED: Assign this role to users who are allowed to create content that is visible to external users.
 EMPLOYEE\_EXTENDED is a constant that resolves to the string "employee.extended".
     -   DEFAULT\_ROLE: Equivalent to EMPLOYEE.

+    !!! note
-    **Note:** You cannot assign a role to an external user.
+    You cannot assign a role to an external user.
 External users have the VISITOR role, which cannot be changed.

     For example: